 Review and Selection Process

-Approximately thirty (30) applicants will be selected to be Fellows in cohort two.
-Final selections for the current cohort will be made by June 1.
+Approximately thirty (30) applicants will be selected.
+Final selections for the current cohort will be made in July.
 The individuals will receive a letter of acceptance via email if they have been selected to be an IAspire Fellow.

 Selection of each cohort is a process of careful review for academic leadership potential (judged collectively by individual characteristics, application narratives expressing evidence of leadership experience, desire, and institutional support).
 Targeted consideration will be given to each candidate's clarity of career goals, aspiration to lead within STEM disciplines within higher education, self-awareness about their own leadership competencies, and the breadth and depth of their leadership experience.

 A single selection committee reviews all application materials and compiles a listing of candidates.
-The selection committee members identify approximately 30 fellows from STEM disciplines during a single meeting scheduled after applications close in May.
+The selection committee members identify approximately 30 fellows from STEM disciplines during a single meeting scheduled after applications close.